Cross Connection Program

 Brown Deer Utility operators perform inspections of all commercial, industrial, multi-family, public authority, and residential buildings connected to the water supply to detect actual and potential cross connections and make recommendations for the installation of backflow prevention devices or assemblies where necessary.
-There inspections happen on varying frequencies based on the hazard level of the facility.
-The frequencies are shown below.
+These inspections happen on varying frequencies based on the hazard level of the facility.

 |Building Type/Risk||Inspection Frequency|

 |Commercial, Industrial, Multi-family, Public Authority (Low Risk)||6- or 10-year cycle|